mcpruitt/FileQueue/README.md

 =========
 [![Build Status](https://travis-ci.org/mcpruitt/FileQueue.png?branch=master)](https://travis-ci.org/mcpruitt/FileQueue)

+**Note: This project is curntly under heavy development and should not be used!**

 A simple queue implementation for [laravel 4](https://github.com/laravel/laravel) that works with the filesystem.
 This can be used during development or when performance is not a concern (such as interacting with intermittent third party services).

 ## Installation